rukavina-git/OLD_GymBuddy/README.md

 # Gym Progress Tracker App (Work in Progress)

 The Gym Progress Tracker App is an Android application currently in development in Kotlin.
 It will allow users to track their gym progress, add exercises, and create workouts.
 It will utilize Firebase for authentication and as the backend for storing user data.
-This README file provides an overview of the planned features, how to set it up (once available), and some useful information for developers and potential users.

-## Features (Planned)
+## Features

 - **User Authentication**: Users will be able to create accounts, sign in, and sign out securely using Firebase Authentication.
 - **Exercise Tracking**: Track your exercise performance, including sets, reps, and weights.